>Date: Sat Oct 17 14:32:11 1998

 negotiations with individual countries."

-"But the government of President Raul Alfonsin says the
+"But the government of President Raul Alfonsin

 provincial bonds are expanding the country's money supply and are